peterpeterparker/web-social-share/readme.md

 ### Installation in a Ionic v3 project

-After having installed the library, proceed with following steps:
+After having installed the version 1.1.0 of the library, proceed with following steps:

 1. In the module where you would like to use the component, import and add `CUSTOM_ELEMENTS_SCHEMA` to your list of schemas